 - Negligently causing serious bodily injury or serious mental deficiency or impairment to a child is a state jail felony.
 This can lead to two years of prison time and a fine of $10,000.

 Child injuries are serious and can lead to the impairment or emotional scarring of your child.
 If your child has been injured due to the negligence of another, you may be eligible for monetary compensation.
 The compassionate attorneys at Branch & Dhillon, P.C. are dedicated to helping you claim the compensation you deserve.
 Our attorneys are ready to speak with you during our free, no-obligation consultation.
 All of our cases are protected by our no-win, no-fee policy, which takes away some of the risk of seeking compensation.
-Even if your trial is settled outside of court, our attorneys will automatically reduce their fees.
 Call Branch & Dhillon, P.C. today to get you and your child’s lives back on track.